What is Velliv Foreningen?

 In years with a financial surplus, the association can decide to pay a cash bonus to its members.
 Bonus is 80 % of the annual returns.

-If you are entitled to a membership bonus in 2019, the bonus is approximately 0,14 % of your accumulated savings on December 31st 2018.
-You will be notified of the exact amount by mail (either in e-Boks or via post) and the amount will be automatically transferred to your NemKonto account.
+You will be notified of the exact amount of your bonus by mail (either in e-Boks or via post) and the amount will be automatically transferred to your NemKonto account.
 If you do not have a NemKonto account, see below on how to register one.

 If you are tax registered in Denmark, you are required to pay income tax on the bonus amount.
 Read below for more information.